Thato-Pilusa/Thato-Pilusa/README.md

 # 💫 About Me:

-🌱 I’m currently learning Threat Hunting.<br><br>📫 Reach me at: thatopilusa97@gmail.com<br><br>⚡ Fun fact: Believe it or not, the vast majority, around 95%, of data breaches are caused by human error!
+🌱 I’m currently learning defensive security <br><br>My blog: https://medium.com/@thato-pilusa<br><br>📫 Reach me at: thatopilusa97@gmail.com<br><br>⚡ Fun fact: Believe it or not, the vast majority, around 95%, of data breaches are caused by human error!
 This means things like clicking on suspicious links, falling for phishing emails, or using weak passwords can be the key entry point for attackers.<br><br>
 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">